Jefferson (footballer, born 1995)

 Jefferson Reis de Jesus, more commonly known as Jefferson is a Brazilian football forward.

 Career

-Club

 On 7 July 2018, Jefferson signed for Armenian Premier League club Alashkert.

-FC Džiugas

 In 2021 he signed with the Lithuanian club Džiugas.

 On 3 July 2021 he made his debut in A Lyga against FC Hegelmann Litauen.
 Later, he was injured and not played.

 On 30 July he returned to the team and played against Banga and got a yellow card.

-FK Banga

 In January 2022 he signed with another Lithuanian club Banga.